sumowll/BD4H-Bootcamp/web/spark-basic.md

 ## Statistics
+Now we have total payment information of patients, we can run some basic statistics.
 For RDD consists of numeric values, Spark provides some useful statistical primitives.

 ```scala
 scala> val payment_values = payments.map(payment => payment._2).cache()